St. Joseph, Indiana, US

 |Max Gradient||30 fpm|

-A cement-lined whitewater course (run by South Bend Parks & Recreation) built in an old millrace on the east bank of the St.Joseph river at a large dam.
-There is about 12 feet of drop down its 1900' length, which (if it went a mile) would be around 30 foot per mile of drop.
-Fiberglass pylons and various partial-dams help create a series of whitewater features.
-All drops are small so it stays pretty fast all the way down.
-Each of the best play spots have an eddy, though most eddies are small and pulsing.
-Sidewalks and bridges all along the race allow spectators to see the whole course as well as providing boaters an easy walk to the top for repeat runs.
-Its a good place to learn skills for when you get a chance to hit real rivers.
+A cement-lined whitewater course (run by South Bend Parks & Recreation) built in the old millrace on the east bank of the St.Joseph river at a large dam (hence the name, the East Race).
+There is just about 12 feet of drop down its 1900' length, which (if it went a mile) would be around 30 foot per mile of drop.
+Various partial-dams, fiberglass pylons and stop-blocks bolted to the cement bottom help create a series of whitewater features.
+The drops are generally not large, and width stays quite uniform, so current stays pretty fast all the way down.
+The best play spots all have eddy service, though most eddies are small and pulsating.
+Sidewalks and bridges all along the race allow spectators to walk the whole course as well as providing boaters an easy walk to the top for repeat runs.
+Its a good place to learn and practice skills for when you get a chance to hit real rivers.
 During the summer hours, just show up and pay your money (cash only!) to paddle one of the few places you can go and have rescue people ready to help you if you need it.
 There are lots of good paddlers at the race and most are more than willing to help out the new boaters if they want it.